-- 1. Trees and shrubs should be planted to soften the overall impact of parking areas and to provide shade. - 2.
-Landscaping should permit adequate sight distance for motorists and pedestrians entering and exiting a site and should not interfere with circulation patterns. - 3.
-Landscaped berms around parking lots are encouraged. - 4.
+- 1. Trees and shrubs should be planted to soften the overall impact of parking areas and to provide shade.
+The project appears to meet the guideline. - 2.
+Landscaping should permit adequate sight distance for motorists and pedestrians entering and exiting a site and should not interfere with circulation patterns.
+The project appears to meet the guideline. - 3.
+Landscaped berms around parking lots are encouraged.
+The Morris Street Parking lot is already elevated and screening landscape is proposed. - 4.
 Landscape planting areas in parking lots should have a minimum clear inside width of 4'.
+As conditioned the project will meet this.

 5. Trees installed in parking lots should be protected from vehicle damage by concrete curbing which surrounds the landscape pocket.
+The project will balance this need with current LID requirements.